-Sleep apneics who need to lose weight may benefit from a low-energy diet combined with traditional treatment options for sleep apnea.
-Because being overweight can further harm a patient already suffering from sleep apnea, weight loss is a crucial part in successful treatment.
-In fact, a study conducted at Korlinska Institute found that a low-energy diet (Cambridge diet), exercise, and proper counseling all benefited patients diagnosed with sleep apnea.
+Patients with sleep apnea who need to lose weight may benefit from a low-energy diet combined with traditional treatment options for sleep apnea.
+Because being overweight can further harm a patient already suffering from sleep apnea, weight loss is a crucial part of a successful treatment.
+In fact, a study conducted at Karolinska Institute found that a low-energy diet (Cambridge diet), exercise, and proper counseling all benefited patients diagnosed with sleep apnea.
 The finished study went on to show that out of all of the participants, after losing weight for a year, 48% did not use CPAP anymore, but only 10% of participants saw their OSA disappear.

 Patients with sleep apnea who are overweight, according to this study and many others, will benefit not only from traditional sleep apnea treatment methods but also weight loss.
 Since only 10% of patients cured their sleep apnea, it’s still important to tackle your sleep condition from two sides for the most successful treatment possible.
 One side is using some sort of treatment while you sleep such as an oral appliance or CPAP and the other side is making lifestyle changes like losing weight and quitting smoking.

 As for the best sleep apnea diet for weight loss, it varies per person.
 A recent study did not find that the type of diet makes any difference in sleep apnea cases.
 Sleep apnea conditions improved with weight loss, not because of a specific diet.
 In the end, it’s the diet that one can stick with consistently and that helps the patient achieve weight loss.

 Get Sleep Apnea Treatment in Omaha